G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/workflow_runner_node_guide.md

 ## Summary

 The WorkflowRunnerNode is your tool for creating sophisticated, modular workflow systems.
 It allows workflows to leverage other workflows as building blocks, enabling complex orchestration while maintaining clean, reusable components.
+With full HITL (Human-in-the-Loop) support, it can also manage workflows that require human interaction, automatically detecting when human input is needed and providing seamless resumption capabilities.

+Key capabilities:
+- **Workflow orchestration**: Execute subworkflows with proper parent-child relationships
+- **Dynamic input mapping**: Flexible data passing between workflows
+- **HITL support**: Full detection, schema exposure, and resumption for human-interactive workflows
+- **Thread context**: Maintain conversation state across workflow executions
+- **Error handling**: Configurable failure behavior and comprehensive status reporting

-Focus on identifying the right workflow to run and mapping your data correctly - the node handles all the execution complexity for you.
+Focus on identifying the right workflow to run and mapping your data correctly - the node handles all the execution complexity, including HITL states, for you.